paritytech/substrate/test-utils/runtime/src/test_json/readme.md

 	}
 ```

-`:code` field was manually truncated to reduce file size.
+`:code` field has been manually truncated to reduce file size.
 Test is only comparing keys, not the values.